-The 4th flotilla has been ordered to vacate the arctic.
+The 4th flotilla has been ordered to vacate the Arctic.
 Allied intelligence intercepts these orders and two light cruisers are sent to intercept.

-Historical Outcome: Z31 - Medium damage Diadem - Light damage Mauritius - Light damage Z34 - Light damage Z38 - Light damage.
+Z31 - Medium damage

+Diadem - Light damage

+Mauritius - Light damage

+Z34 - Light damage

+Z38 - Light damage

-4 Game Options / Help
+4. Game Options / Help

-Game Options can be accessed from the Main Menu by tapping on "Options / Help".
-In addition, they can be accessed via the Special Commands Menu of the Tactical Map see section 1.4.2.
+Game Options can be accessed from the Main Menu by LEFT CLICK on "Options / Help".
+In addition, they can be accessed during combat via the Special Commands Menu of the Tactical Map or [ESCAPE KEY].

 Here you can adjust sound and music volume, camera sensitivity as well as various difficulty and realism settings.

-In addition, the Help section can be accessed from the Options page and contains 12 chapters describing the various aspects of the game.
+In addition, the Help section contains chapters describing the various aspects of the game.